Russo-Japanese War: Effects on Russia

-In Russia, the defeat of 1905 led in the short term to a reform of the Russian military that allowed it to face Germany in World War I. However, the revolts at home following the war planted seeds that presaged the Russian Revolution of 1917.
-This was because Tsar Nicholas II issued the October Manifesto, which included only limited reforms such as the Duma and failed to address the societal problems of Russia at the time.

 Effects on Japan

-Japan had become the rising Asian power and had proven that its military could combat the major powers in Europe with success.
+Japan had become the rising Asian power and had proven that its military could fight the major powers in Europe with success.
 Most Western powers were stunned that the Japanese not only prevailed but decisively defeated Russia.
-In the Russo-Japanese War, Japan had also portrayed a sense of readiness in taking a more active and leading role in Asian affairs, which in turn had led to widespread nationalism throughout the region.
+In the Russo–Japanese War, Japan had also portrayed a sense of readiness in taking a more active and leading role in Asian affairs, which in turn had led to widespread nationalism throughout the region.

 Although the war had ended in a victory for Japan, Japanese public opinion was shocked by the very restrained peace terms which were negotiated at the war's end.
 Widespread discontent spread through the populace upon the announcement of the treaty terms, causing the Hibiya incendiary incident.
 Riots erupted in major cities in Japan following the incident, including demonstrations in front of the US Legation in Tokyo.
 Two specific requirements, expected after such a costly victory, were especially lacking: territorial gains and monetary reparations to Japan.
-The peace accord led to feelings of distrust, as the Japanese had intended to retain all of Sakhalin Island, but were forced to settle for half of it after being pressured by the United States, with President Roosevelt opting to support Nicholas II's stance on not ceding territory or paying reparations.
+The peace accord led to feelings of distrust, as the Japanese had intended to retain all of Sakhalin Island but were forced to settle for half of it after being pressured by the United States, with President Roosevelt opting to support Nicholas II's stance on not ceding territory or paying reparations.
 The Japanese had wanted reparations to help families recover from lost fathers and sons as well as heavy taxation by the government to finance the war.
 Without them, they were at a loss.
-The outcome of the Portsmouth peace negotiations, mediated by the U.S., was received by the general Japanese population with disbelief on September 5th and 6th when all the major newspapers reported the content of the signed treaty in lengthy editorials.
+The outcome of the Portsmouth peace negotiations, mediated by the U.S., was received by the general Japanese population with disbelief on 5 and 6 September when all the major newspapers reported the content of the signed treaty in lengthy editorials.

-As a result, the wartime government, the First Katsura Cabinet, which remained in power for the longest period (1,681 days) in the history of Japanese democracy to date, declared Martial Law to suppress the riots on September 6th (one day after the official signing in Portsmouth, NH).
-After over 2,000 people were arrested, the Martial Law was lifted on November 29th, but the Cabinet resigned on December 22nd, after ratifying the treaty on October 10th, as if taking the responsibility for a lost war.
+As a result, the wartime government, the First Katsura Cabinet, which remained in power for the longest period (1,681 days) in the history of Japanese democracy to date, declared martial law to suppress the riots on 6 September (one day after the signing in Portsmouth).
+Martial law was lifted on 29 November after more than 2,000 people were arrested, but the Cabinet resigned on 22 December after ratifying the treaty on 10 October, as if taking the responsibility for a lost war.